knobs-dials/straceD/README.md

 You need root rights.

-The "if is stays in D state" is actually "if `ps` reports that more than once, some time apart", which is somewhat coarse.
+The "if is stays in D state" is actually "if runs of `ps` reports that more than once, some time apart", which is somewhat coarse.
 I consider this a feature because it ignores some short syscalls, but you may wish to lower it.

 ## Example